sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 Having said the above, Go runtime has done a great job of keeping the profiler overhead as predictable and as low as possible.
 If you don't believe me, which you should not, maybe below can convince you:

-> *At Google, we continuously profile Go production services, and it is safe to do so.*
+> At Google, we continuously profile Go production services, and it is safe to do so.

 Above is a quote from a [Google thread](https://groups.google.com/g/golang-nuts/c/e6lB8ENbIw8/m/azeTCGj7AgAJ).

 And another one is from a [commit](https://github.com/DataDog/dd-trace-go/commit/54604a13335b9c5e4ac18a898e4d5971b6b6fc8c) from DataDog's continuous profiler implementation which makes the profiler to **always be enabled**:

-> *After testing this default on many high-volume internal workloads, we've determined this default is safe for production.*
+> After testing this default on many high-volume internal workloads, we've determined this default is safe for production.

 And as a final note, based on the above theory, we can make following observation:

 **The profiler overhead will be minimum on typical I/O bound applications.**

-This is because trashing CPU caches does not make much difference when there are many sleeping/idle goroutines.
+This is because CPU cache trashing does not make much difference when there are many sleeping/idle goroutines.
 We have observed this over and over during our Go CPU profiler benchmarks: there is literally **zero** (or statistically insignificant) overhead on typical I/O bound applications.
 But, again, providing empirical evidence is beyond the scope of this blog post one can do it by observing the throughput during a load testing of a Go web application while the profiler is on and off.

 # Conclusion